What are full rim glasses?

 Full rim glasses are great if you’re looking for a low maintenance frame that can withstand accidental drops (our titanium and acetate frames are especially sturdy).
 Because they come in several widths, you’ll also be able to match your lenses with a frame of similar thickness for a completely seamless look.

-But perhaps one of the most common reasons why many prefer full rim frames is simply because you have more choices when it comes to shape, size, and material.
+But perhaps one of the most common reasons why many prefer full rim frames is simply because you have more choices when it comes to shape, styles, and material.
 Since half-rim and rimless glasses won’t be able to handle the weight of larger or thicker lenses, these categories generally offer less variations compared to full rim frames.